 During weekly staff briefing and SLT meetings, safeguarding, behaviour wellbeing and pastoral issues form the first item of every agenda.
 Staff are requested to share any appropriate information relating to the safeguarding, behaviour or welfare of students with the teaching team to ensure we can provide a consistent approach and to highlight areas of concern, such as friendship group issues, changes to personal circumstances, etc. which may affect the child's emotional health and wellbeing.
-The minutes from these meetings are made saved on Staff Share and can be access by any member of staff at any time, including teaching assistants as they are often well-placed to offer additional nurture / support on an informal basis.
+The minutes from these meetings are emailed to all teaching assistants as they are often well-placed to offer additional nurture / support on an informal basis.